Thieves steal Oscar Mayer Wienermobile’s catalytic converter in Las Vegas

-The crew became aware of the theft on Friday morning, when they couldn’t get it started before for a 10 a.m. appearance at a supermarket.
+The crew became aware of the theft on Friday morning when they couldn’t get it started before a 10 a.m. appearance at a supermarket.
 It was then towed to a truck-rental facility where mechanics installed a “temporary” catalytic converter.

 The Wienermobile’s crew, which comprises of drivers nicknamed “Corn Dog” Clara and “Chad”dar Cheese, ultimately made it to their appearance.